stefanbschneider/quotify/backend/README.md

 Django Backend for the Quotify app.

-TODO: connect to MongoDB
+Connect to MongoDB doesn't work. `djongo` is not recognized as backend.
+Instead, I'll stay with SQLite.

 ## Setup

-Install the latest `djongo` from GitHub master (with Django 3 support).
-Then:

 ```
 pip install -r requirements.txt